TeachersFirst - Featured Sites: Week of Sep 22, 2013

 Grades6 to 12

 In the ClassroomUse the Bean Game as part of your financial literacy unit as a center activity.
-When finished, have students create blogs using Throwww (reviewed here).
-This site allows you to create "quick and easy" blogs to be used one time only.
-There is no registration necessary!
+When finished, have students create blogs.
+If you are beginning the process of integrating technology, have students create blogs sharing their learning and understanding using Loose Leaves, reviewed here.
+This blog creator requires no registration!

 Grades6 to 12